GeomarPerales/Meteorolab/README.md

 # Meteorolab

+## 1. Description

-scripts developed for the laboratory practices of meteorology and climatology of:
+scripts developed for the laboratory practices of meteorology and climatology

+## 2. University

 - Autonomous University of Baja California - UABC - México
 > Course: Meteorology and Climatology Laboratory